maceip/Socket.IWA/README.md

-# stare-socket
+# socket.iwa

-Real POSIX sockets from WebAssembly — replacing Emscripten's WebSocket proxy with Chrome's Direct Sockets API.
+Socket.IWA is a library that enables low-latency, bidirectional and event-based communication between two browsers using the direct sockets api.

 ## What this is

-A proof-of-concept that compiles a full QUIC server stack to WebAssembly and runs it in the browser with real UDP networking.
+A full QUIC server stack to WebAssembly that runs it in the browser with real UDP networking.
 No WebSocket tunneling, no server-side proxies — actual `bind()` / `recvfrom()` / `sendto()` over the network.

 ### QUIC Server Stack